Have you been thinking of starting a bakery business in Nigeria or a bread bakery business in Nigeria? Are you passionate about baking?

 - What snacks do Nigerians like the most and usually buy?

-- What kind of breads are bought the most?
+- What kind of bread are bought the most?

 - How much do they spend daily for the running of the business give or take?